Charudes: People of classical times

 In the following battle against Caesar near Vesontio (Besançon), the Harudes formed one of the seven tribal divisions of Ariovistus' host.
 After suffering a crushing defeat at the hands of the Romans, the Germans fled back over the Rhine.

-The Harudes (in the graecized form "Charydes") are next mentioned in the Res Gestae Divi Augusti, in which Augustus claims that his fleet had "sailed from the mouth of the Rhine eastward as far as the lands of the Cimbri to which, up to that time, no Roman had ever penetrated either by land or by sea, and the Cimbri and Charydes and Semnones and other peoples of the Germans of that same region (Cimbrian peninsula) through their envoys sought my friendship and that of the Roman people".
+The Harudes (in the graecized form "Charydes") are next mentioned in the Res Gestae Divi Augusti, in which Augustus claims that his fleet had "sailed from the mouth of the Rhine eastward as far as the lands of the Cimbri to which, up to that time, no Roman had ever penetrated either by land or by sea, and the Cimbri and Charydes and Semnones and other peoples of the Germans of that same region through their envoys sought my friendship and that of the Roman people".
 The naval expedition in question took place in 5 AD under the generalship of Tiberius and is also attested by Velleius Paterculus.

-Germanic migrations

-During the later age of Germanic migrations, the Harudes do not seem to appear in Jutland.
-Instead, the Angles and Jutes are there, who migrate to Britain.
-In Tacitus the Angles are further south.
-Perhaps not all the Harudes left Jutland, and the Harudes could have been a constituent of the Jutes.

 Norway and beyond

 The Angles were probably occupying territory abandoned at least in part by the Harudes, as the latter migrated into Norway.
 There they are believed to be the Hǫrðar people who settled in Hordaland and gave name to the fjord Hardanger.

 In a second theory, the Hǫrðar are identical to the Arochi dwelling in the Scandza mentioned in the Getica of Jordanes, which dates to the 6th century, but might refer to any time prior to then.
-The ch in that case would be a corruption of th, with the initial h not expressed.
+The ch in that case would be a corruption of th, with the initial t not expressed.

 Jordanes had read Ptolemy, but he claimed to be writing of times before those of Ptolemy.
-A comparison of Germanic geography in the works of the two men has raised some questions concerning the direction in which some Germanics migrated.
+A comparison of Germanic geography in the works of the two men has raised some questions concerning the direction in which some Germans migrated.
 On the whole, based on Jordanes, the direction has been taken to be southward from Scandinavia, and it is possible that the Charudes of Ptolemy's Jutland arrived there in prehistory from a more ancient Hordaland.

 On the other hand, the Hǫrðar could have intruded locally and late into Norway.
 Some have expanded this idea into a theory that the Goths originated in Germany and entered Scandinavia in the age of Germanic migration.
 As this hypothesis discounts Jordanes' judgement but accepts his tribal picture, it is not generally accepted.